pauloamed/ICPC/ideas/parallel_bs.md

 1. `S:` BIT, `f`: range update sum, `g:` point query; `h:` sum
 2. `S:` DSU, `f`: union, `g:` number of different values of a component; `h:` undefined
 3. `S:` DSU, `f`: union, `g:` map counting occourence for each value; We can only define `h: MAP -> MAP` i.e. `h: INT^dim -> INT^dim`.

+#### Extra dimension for visibility: process updates and queries simultaneously
+Let's say that besides the `BDIM` (dimension where we will binary search), there is a `VIS_DIM` (dimension controlling visibility).
+You will need to process updates and queries at the same time in order to let only the correct/visible updates avaiable when processing a query.
+If this is the case, strategy **2** needs to be implemented.

+Sorting updates in `VIS_DIM` and keeping this order is efficient since we will process updates in this order along the recursions.
+Instead of keeping updates accessible by their indexes in `BDIM`, keep them as parameters (as done w/ queries) and partition them into `left` and `right` while processing them.
+That is, instead of partitioning them beforehand, do it online.

+However, it may be that `S` itself can handle multiple dimensions, what allows strategy **1**.

+#### Unapplying updates: rollback or inverse
+In any case, rollback can be applied in order to undo the applied updates from `L...mid`.

+However, if the update operation is inversible, the inverse update operation may be simpler to implement.
+Note that, depending on commutativity, different orders of inverse operations need to be applied.